jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 ## “Object” Names Changeability

 Moreover, changeability _implies_ an object.
 The rational number “2/3” cannot change, for example.
 Change the denominator of “2/3” from 3 to 5 and its identity changes as well to “2/5”.
+Neither can the integer "24."
 Increase the number of units represented by “24” and it may change to “25.”

 ```js
 const HOURS_IN_DAY = 24;